 All adjectives that give more information about the form of something or someone are placed after adjectives of age.
-Adjectives of form can be specific, or more general.
-Some examples below:
+Adjectives of form can be specific or more general.

 Adjectives that describe colour

-If you want to describe the colour of a noun, you put this colour after the adjectives already mentioned above.
+If you want to describe the colour of a noun, you put this adjective after the adjectives mentioned above.

 Adjectives about origin

 These adjectives express the origin of something or someone.
 Usually, these words are about ethnicity or religion.
-They are placed after the adjectives to describe colour.
+They are placed after adjectives that describe colour.

 Adjectives about the material something or someone is made of

-These adjectives give more information about the material someone or something is made of.
+These adjectives give more information about the material or fabric someone or something is made of.
 They are placed right after adjectives of origin.